 The central bronze doors are the original ones from the Roman Curia, which is located in the Imperial Forums.

 In front of the basilica, with the audioguide (audioguides) you can find the Holy Stairs, which Jesus Christ climbed for judgement on Good Friday.
 These were taken from the palace of Pontius Pilate in the year 326.

 The Palatine Hill is located 40 meters above the Roman Forum and is the most central of the seven hills of Rome.

 Roman mythology dictates Luperca’s cave, the wolf that looked after Rómulo and Remo, was located here.
 When the brothers grew up, they decided to create a city on the banks of the river.
 However, Rómulo killed Remo after an argument and founded the city of Rome.

 Inhabited since 1000 BC, has been the residence of the Roman high society.
-During the Republican period, sumptuous palaces were built here, vestiges of which still remain today.
+During the Republican period, sumptuous palaces were built here, vestiges of which still remain today and are visitable with the audioguide (audioguides).
 Highlights include the Domus Flavia, the House of Livia and the House of Augustus.

 THE MOUTH OF TRUTH

 Next stop of the audioguide (audioguides), the Mouth of Truth is a massive marble mask that is said to bite the hands of those who are lying.